probe973/hsc-5066y/let/software-review/index.md

 {% include question_numerical.html
     id="sw_precnh_t"
     title="t-statistic"
-    question_text="What is value of t-statistic, correct to 2 decimal places.  (*If you have a negative t-statistic, plese **only give the positive value** in the answer box*)" correct_answer="0.05"
+    question_text="What is value of t-statistic, correct to 2 decimal places?
+(If you have a negative t-statistic, plese only give the positive value in the answer box)" correct_answer="0.05"
     tolerance="0.05"
     solution_text="Equal variances assumed, gives a $t=0.0534$"